-The research council is the core body of RDC to take major decisions.
+The research council is the core body of RDC to make major decisions.
 This body will also help the research centres/research supervisors of the college to associate with reputed research institutions, industries, organizations and agencies with the objective of collaboration, guidance, and sharing of resources and research ideas.
 The council can consist of a minimum of fifteen members who have an understanding of the inter-relationship between research and practice.
 The members of the council include,

-The Principal–Chairman of the council
+- The Principal–Chairman of the council

-The Bursar–Ex-officio member and representative of the management
+- The Bursar–Ex-officio member and representative of the management

-Dean of Studies
+- Dean of Studies

-A staff member from the college council
+- A staff member from the college council

-Head/representative of each research centre of the college
+- Head/representative of each research centre of the college

-One external expert from each major department of the college – Research Advisory Council (RAC)
+- One external expert from each major department of the college – Research Advisory Council (RAC)

 The council may meet at least once a year to analyse the research status of the college.
 Each meeting requires a minimum of eight members in attendance.

 6. Policy and Guidelines